samthomson/online-sms/README.md

 ## todo

-- handle sms?
+- parse into a typed object
+- test with number
+- store in db?
-- db
+- tests
 - send email on new sms
-- auth
-	- crude implementation
-	- guarded routes
-	- guard data with graphql
+- protect graphql with auth